dTRPO: Trajectory Reduction in Policy Optimization of Diffusion Large Language Models: Experiments

 \textbf{Backbone Model and Inference Strategy.} We select Fast-dLLM-v2-7B as the backbone model due to its strong inference efficiency and native support for parallel decoding~\cite{fastdllmv2}.
 Fast-dLLM-v2-7B is adapted from Qwen2.5-7B-Instruct~\cite{qwen2.5} and employs a block-wise diffusion process.
 At inference time, generation proceeds block by block (with size 32) in an autoregressive manner.
 We follow the official Fast-dLLM-v2 inference implementation, using greedy decoding with a batch size of 32 and a maximum generation length of 2048 tokens.

-\textbf{Training Data.} Following SmolLM3, we primarily use the SmolTalk2 preference dataset to improve instruction-following capability~\cite{smollm3}.
+\textbf{Training Details.} Following SmolLM3, we primarily use the SmolTalk2 preference dataset to improve instruction-following capability~\cite{smollm3}.
 In addition, we mix it with a math preference dataset~\cite{argilla2024distilabel_math_preference_dpo} and a code preference dataset~\cite{vezora2024code_preference_pairs} to enhance mathematical and code reasoning performance.
 The total number of preference pairs is 500K.

-\textbf{Training Details.} We train the model for one epoch with a per-device batch size of 2 and a gradient accumulation factor of 8 across 64 NVIDIA A100 (80GB) GPUs; total training takes approximately 5 hours.
+We train the model for one epoch with a per-device batch size of 2 and a gradient accumulation factor of 8 across 64 NVIDIA A100 (80GB) GPUs; total training takes approximately 5 hours.
 Optimization is performed using AdamW~\cite{adamw} with a learning rate of $5\times10^{-7}$.
 We employ a cosine-annealing learning rate schedule with a warmup phase covering the first 10\% of training steps.
 The context length during training is set to 4096 tokens.
 For the remaining hyperparameters, we follow the training script of SmolLM3~\cite{smollm3}.

 For \ours{}, we use a top-$k$ confidence scheduler with $k=0.1$.
 The training block size is 32, which corresponds to selecting 3 newly unmasked tokens per block to form probability ratios.
 For preference optimization, we use the DPO~\cite{dpo} objective with $\lambda=0.05$.
 To reduce training cost, we follow BFPO~\cite{bfpo} and update only the MLP layers and the output projection layers, while keeping the remaining parameters frozen.
+More training details can be found in \cref{sec:trainingdetails}.

 \textbf{Evaluation Benchmarks.} We evaluate models on instruction-following, math and STEM reasoning, and code generation benchmarks, following the evaluation protocols of SmolLM3~\cite{smollm3} and Fast-dLLM-v2~\cite{fastdllmv2}.
 For math reasoning, we report results on GPQA~\cite{gpqa}, GSM8K~\cite{gsm8k}, and MATH~\cite{math}.
 For code generation, we evaluate on MBPP~\cite{mbpp}, LiveCodeBench v6 (LCBv6)~\cite{livecodebench}, and HumanEval~\cite{humaneval}.
 For instruction following, we use IFEval~\cite{ifeval}, Arena-Hard v2~\cite{li2025from}, and MT-Bench~\cite{mtbench}.
 All benchmarks are evaluated in the \textit{zero-shot} setting.
 Detailed descriptions of datasets and evaluation metrics are provided in \cref{sec:evaluation-dataset-details}.